-The Company's deferred tax assets as of June 30, 2022 and 2021 consist of the following:
+The Company's deferred tax assets as of June 30, 2023 and 2022 consist of the following:

 Year Ended June 30,

-(In thousands) 2022 2021 2021
+(In thousands) 2023 2022 2022

 Deferred tax assets:

-Net operating loss carryforwards \$ 17,202 \$ 15,882
+Net operating loss carryforwards \$ 17,920 \$ 17,202

-Tax credit carryforwards 1,330 1,165
+Tax credit carryforwards 1,530 1,330

-Lease liability - current and non-current 113 62
+Lease liability - current and non-current 128 113

+Unrealized loss on securities 305

+IRC Section 174 R&D Expense Capitalization 1,061

-Accrued expenses and other timing 180 65
+Accrued expenses and other timing 143 180

-Stock-based compensation 579 676
+Stock-based compensation 111 579

-Property and equipment, principally due to differences in depreciation 77
+Property and equipment, principally due to differences in depreciation

-Total gross deferred tax assets \$ 19,404 \$ 17,927
+Total gross deferred tax assets 21,198 \$ 19,404

-Less - valuation allowance (19,348) (17,875)
+Less - valuation allowance (21,064) (19,348)

-Net deferred tax assets \$ 56 \$ 52
+Net deferred tax assets Net deferred tax assets \$ 134 \\$ 56

 Deferred tax liabilities:

-Right-of-use assets \$ (34) \$ (52)
+Right-of-use assets \$ (55) \$ (34)

-Property and equipment, principally due to differences in depreciation (22)
+Property and equipment, principally due to differences in depreciation (79) (22)

-Total gross deferred tax liabilities (56) (52)
+Total gross deferred tax liabilities (56)

-Net deferred tax assets \$ \$
+Net deferred tax assets \$

 The Company files consolidated returns for federal, California, Florida, and Texas income and franchise taxes.
 In assessing the need for a valuation allowance, management considers whether it is more likely than not that some portion or all of the net deferred tax assets will be utilized to offset future tax liabilities.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-As of June 30, 2022, the Company provided a full valuation allowance of approximately \$19.3 million against its net deferred tax assets.
+As of June 30, 2023, the Company provided a full valuation allowance of approximately \$21.0 million against its net deferred tax assets.